Ryeqo 40mg/1mg/0.5mg film-coated tablets

 One tablet of Ryeqo must be taken once daily, at about the same time with or without food.
 Tablets should be taken with some liquid as needed (see section 5.2).

-In patients with risk factors for osteoporosis or bone loss, a dual X-ray absorptiometry (DXA) is recommended prior to starting Ryeqo treatment (see section 4.4).
+A dual X ray absorptiometry (DXA) scan is recommended after 1 year of treatment.
+In patients with risk factors for osteoporosis or bone loss, a DXA scan is recommended prior to starting Ryeqo treatment (see section 4.4).

 When starting treatment, the first tablet must be taken within 5 days of the onset of menstrual bleeding.
 If treatment is initiated on another day of the menstrual cycle, irregular and/or heavy bleeding may initially occur.

 Ryeqo can be taken without interruption.
-Discontinuation should be considered when the patient enters menopause, as uterine fibroids are known to regress when menopause begins.
-A DXA scan is recommended after 1 year of treatment (see section 4.4).
+Discontinuation should be considered when the patient enters menopause, as the symptoms of both uterine fibroids and endometriosis are known to regress when menopause begins.

 Contraceptive properties of Ryeqo